Child Protection Policy

 Governing body responsibilities

-- The school has effective safeguarding policies & procedures including a child protection policy and a staff code of conduct
+- The school has effective safeguarding policies & procedures including a child protection policy and a staff behaviour policy

 - HSCB is informed annually about the discharge of duties via the safeguarding audit

-- Recruitment, selection and induction follows safer recruitment practice.
+- Recruitment, selection and induction follows safer recruitment practice including all appropriate checks.

 - A member of the senior staff team is designated as designated safeguarding lead (DSL) and have this recorded in their job description